simoncozens/babelfont/Master.md

 * This field only exists as an attribute of the the Python object and should not be written to NFSF-JSON.

+Within the Python object, provides a reference to the font object containing this master.
 *If not provided, defaults to* `None`.